ReneAI-Dev/.github/profile/README.md

 # Ren AI Project

+**This is still a work in progress, in the end this what the AIs purpose will be**

 ## Description

 **Ren AI** is an ambitious project aiming to construct a comprehensive, decentralized, self-learning Artificial Intelligence system with multimodal inputs.
 It represents a progressive step in the field of AI, offering a multitude of capabilities, including advanced voice and visual recognition, active learning, and a unique decentralized approach.